abhimulchandani/handkerchief/README.md

 Handkerchief is a movie ticket booking website where users can view the latest movies, their show times, and book tickets by selecting the seats of their choice.
+The movies, their shows and the available seats are dynamically fetched from the database.
+The tickets booked by the user are stored under a transaction in the database.
 The GUI, including the seat map for theatre screens has been designed using HTML, CSS & JavaScript.
 The back-end of the website has been implemented using PHP.
 The database has been implemented using MySQL database.

 Screenshots: